 ULV truck applications are conducted after sunset, when most mosquitoes are active, and the spray is most effective.
 Conducting treatments at night also reduces the risk of harming beneficial insects that are active during the daytime.

-Adulticide treatments are determined on a day-to-day basis when surveillance has indicated that mosquito levels justify the need for spraying and is in accordance with state criteria.
+Adulticide treatments are determined on a day-to-day basis when surveillance has indicated that mosquito levels justify the need for spraying and are per state criteria.

-During widespread mosquito outbreaks or during a medical emergency when there exists a threat to the public of a mosquito-transmitted pathogens such as St. Louis encephalitis, West Nile or Zika, IRMCD contracts with a company specializing in aerial adulticide spraying for the application of Dibrom (naled).
+During widespread mosquito outbreaks or a medical emergency when there exists a threat to the public of mosquito-transmitted pathogens such as St. Louis encephalitis, West Nile, or Zika, IRMCD contracts with a company specializing in aerial adulticide spraying for the application of Dibrom (naled).